dhense177/Modeling_Lung_Cancer_Risk/README.md

 ## ***Primary Assumptions Behind Linear Regression***

-### 1. Sample Data Representative of Population
+* Sample Data Representative of Population

 Here it would be wise to consider what population we can infer from our sample counties.
 All U.S. Counties?
 Probably not.
 The data in this analysis is limited - we only have cancer data on counties in 7 states.
 Also, the health and environmental data I gathered tends to be more available in larger counties (>100,000 people).
 Therefore, it would make more sense to say that the relevant population is large U.S. counties or only large counties in the 7 states in the data (and maybe similar states).

-### 2. True Relationship Between X and Y is Linear
+* True Relationship Between X and Y is Linear

 ![](Visuals/unpooled_bestfit2.png)

-### Figure 3: Mean lung cancer incidence per 100,000 for select counties between 2001-2011
+### Figure 3: Mean Lung Cancer Incidence per 100,000 for Select Counties Between 2001-2011

 The predictions in red come from my baseline unpooled regression model (discussed in detail in the [next section](#simple-linear-regression)), and seem to closely resemble the linear best fit line.

 It is safe to say that the relationship between our variables and lung cancer incidence appears linear.

-### 3. Features are Linearly Independent
+* Features are Linearly Independent

 ![](Visuals/heatmap.png)

-### Figure 4: Heatmap showing correlations among features and target
+### Figure 4: Heatmap Showing Correlations Among Features and Target

 There does not seem to be any serious collinearity between features that we should worry about.
 The correlations between radon and smoking (0.27) and Median AQI and smoking (-0.23) are the largest in absolute terms among the set of variables.